Difference Between Hurricane and Tornado

 The names might depend on the regions and areas of different countries or even continents.
 Mostly hurricane is called differently in different regions depending on the severity of stormy conditions and the weather.

-They are often called typhoons or tropical cyclones.
+They are called typhoons or tropical cyclones.

 Hurricane vs Tornado